 To examine whether overplacement converges between individuals in a social interaction, we first examined the association between the two partners' overplacement, both before and after the dyadic component, across dyads.
-Results indicate that, before the dyadic task, correlation between the dyad partners' overplacement levels, though negative, did not reach statistical significance (r = -.12, 95% CI [-0.379, 0.160)], p = .404, n = 52 dyads).
-However, after the 15-minute dyadic interaction, dyad partners' overplacement levels became positively and significantly correlated, (r = .32, 95% CI [0.048, 0.547], p = .022, n = 51 dyads).
-These pre- and post-collaboration dyad-level overplacement correlations differ significantly from each other (Z = 2.22, p = .027).
-Our follow-up analyses show that these results are robust to controls for participant gender and the dyad's joint performance, which indicate that the convergence observed between dyad members' overconfidence is not dependent on (i.e., moderated by) whether they performed well or poorly (which might have altered both partners' self-estimated placement, creating convergence; see Supplemental Materials).
+Results indicate that, before the dyadic task, the correlation between the dyad partners' overplacement levels, though negative, did not reach statistical significance (r = -.12, 95% CI [-0.379, 0.160], p = .404, n = 52 dyads).However, after the 15-min dyadic interaction, dyad partners' overplacement levels became positively and significantly correlated, $(r = .32, 95\% \text{ CI} [0.048, 0.547], p = .022, n = 51 \text{ dyads}).^6$ These pre- and postcollaboration dyad-level overplacement correlations differ significantly from each other (Z = 2.22, p = .027).
+Our follow-up analyses show that these results are robust to controls for participant gender and the dyad's joint performance, which indicate that the convergence observed between dyad members' overconfidence is not dependent on (i.e., moderated by) whether they performed well or poorly (which might have altered both partners' self-estimated placement, creating convergence; see the online supplemental materials).

 What then explains the similarity between dyad members' overplacement?
 To directly examine whether this within-group similarity results from social transmission, we adopt the actor-partner interdependence model (APIM; Kenny & Kashy, 2014; Kenny, Kashy, & Cook, 2006) to tease apart the temporal processes underlying these dyadic data.
-Using this model we explore whether members' post-collaboration overplacement is predicted by their partner's precollaboration overplacement (a peer effect), controlling for their own pre-collaboration overplacement tendency (within-person stability).
-This model accounts for statistical dependency between dyad members' post-collaboration overplacement outcomes, which allows us to avoid violating the assumption of independence in standard regression models.
-Figure 1 depicts the APIM, and the corresponding multilevel model results estimated using the 'nlme' package (Pinheiro et al., 2019) in R.
+Using this model, we explore whether members' postcollaboration overplacement is predicted by their partner's precollaboration overplacement (a peer effect), controlling for their own precollaboration overplacement tendency (within-person stability).
+This model accounts for statistical dependency between dyad members' postcollaboration overplacement outcomes, which allows us to avoid violating the assumption of independence in standard regression models.
+Figure 1 depicts the APIM, along with the corresponding multilevel model results estimated using the nlme package (Pinheiro et al., 2019) in R.